Hamurana Springs Walk: Explore Scenic Trails and Crystal-Clear Waters

 Are Pets Allowed on the Hamurana Springs Walk?

-Pets aren't allowed on the walk, except for certified service dogs.
-Following pet policies and practicing good pet etiquette helps preserve the wildlife sanctuary and ensures a safe, enjoyable environment for everyone visiting.
+Pets are not permitted on the walk, except for certified service dogs.
+Adhering to pet policies ensures the protection of the wildlife sanctuary and a safe environment for all visitors.

 What Are the Operating Hours for Hamurana Springs?